Storika Logo

 A practical guide for brand and marketing teams evaluating creator relationship management tools — what they should remember, what they should automate, and why the category is changing in 2026.

-What influencer CRM software actually means
+What does influencer CRM software actually do?

 That sounds obvious, but it is a meaningful shift from how many teams still operate.
 In older workflows, creator relationship data is scattered across spreadsheets, email threads, Instagram DMs, campaign decks, notes inside a campaign manager's head, and one-off reports created after the campaign ends.